Twig6943/WIPDocs/Tonga/TongaLinux.md

   ```

 ## 7. Start Battlefield V from steam
-1. Launch Battlefield V from Steam (ensure `EAAntiCheat.GameServiceLauncher.exe` has not regenerated).
+1. Launch Battlefield V from Steam. (ensure `EAAntiCheat.GameServiceLauncher.exe` has not regenerated)
 2. Click "Ok" if you see any errors.
 3. Open up `TONGALauncher` from the file explorer
 4. Press Start Tonga